guardianproject/info/content/blog/2012-06-20-orbot-data-tax.md

 **Reducing Data Cost**

 These numbers may be high for some, but they represent very heavy usage of Orbot.
 If a user only wishes to use Orbot for a specific set of apps that have proxy support, there is no reason to leave Orbot running 24/7.
 Twitter is a great example of this because it caches its data asynchronously and would only need Orbot turned on to gather new tweets or search.
-If the application&#8217;s proxy is on but Orbot is off it will simply not be able to update rather then updating outside the Tor network.
+If the application’s proxy is on but Orbot is off it will simply not be able to update rather then updating outside the Tor network.

 > **Warning: **Turning off Orbot to save data will also remove the transparent proxy rules.
 This means applications relying on the transparent proxy rules as opposed to proxy support (Twitter) will be free to broadcast data outside Orbot if you have not taken other precautions.